uptane/deployment-considerations/repositories.md

 ## Secure Source of Time

+Without access to a secure source of time, ECUs may be prevented from receiving the most recent updates.
+If the ECU's time is too high, the ECU will detect that the current valid metadata is expired and will be unable to perform an update.
+If the ECU's time is too low, an attacker would be able to replay old metadata to the ECU and install an old, potentially insecure, version.

-ECUs need access to a secure source of time.
+To prevent these issues, ECUs need access to a secure source of time.
 If an ECU does not have a secure clock, we recommend the use of a Time Server for time attestations.
 This section describes how a Time Server can be used in an Uptane implementation.

 ### Time server